Supplement: ODE Plugin Explanation¶

 bodyID = dBodyCreate(worldID);

-// Creates the ODE object (Expressed as Body in ODE.
-This corresponds to Link in Choreonoid)
+// Create an ODE body (expressed as Body in ODE, corresponding to Link in Choreonoid).

 dMass mass;